cosinekitty/astronomy/source/js/README.md

 <a name="Astronomy.AstroTime+AddDays"></a>

 #### astroTime.AddDays(days) ⇒ [<code>AstroTime</code>](#Astronomy.AstroTime)
-Returns a new <code>AstroTime</code> object adjusted by the floating point number of days.
+Returns a new `AstroTime` object adjusted by the floating point number of days.
-Does NOT modify the original <code>AstroTime</code> object.
+Does NOT modify the original `AstroTime` object.

 **Kind**: instance method of [<code>AstroTime</code>](#Astronomy.AstroTime)